luickk/MlAstConcurrencyAnalyser/README.md

 # Machine Learning based AST Concurrency Analyser

-The basic idea is to train a ML model in a unsupervised self-testing environment advanced patterns of concurrency issues.
+The basic idea is to train a ML model, in a unsupervised self-testing environment, advanced patterns of concurrency issues.
 The goal is to have it output a probability value for any given peace of AST code wihtout being trained on a dataset.

+Note: Throwing Ml against NP complete problems is nothing new, in this case it's especially difficult because tripping certain kind of concurrency issues can take a long time, which is suboptimal for Ml training.

+# Todo

+- [ ] Approximating feasibility of the project
+	- Simulating the concurrency issue does not seem to be impossible
+	- Also building an abstract graph from compile and runtime data is possible and has been done by thread/ mem sanatizers
+- [ ] Generating graph from runtime interception/ memory instrumentation and AST data
+- [ ] Writing a simulation environment that generates a concurrent program from an AST like abstraction
+- [ ] Putting it all together....

 # Approach